Yellow Cab Pizza: History

+The first branch of Yellow Cab Pizza Co. opened along Makati Avenue in Makati in April 2001.
+It was founded by Eric Puno, Henry Lee and Albert Tan.

 Expansion

 In November 2016, Max's Group Inc. (MGI), owner of the Yellow Cab Pizza brand, signed a development agreement deal with the Qatar-based franchise operator Silver Group to open 22 stores in Kuwait, Bahrain and Oman over the coming five years, beginning in January 2017.
 The agreement is the seventh overseas franchise contract signed by MGI in 2016.

 In January 2017, the first Yellow Cab Pizza restaurant opened in the United States.
 The restaurant, with an address of 801 Dillingham Boulevard along Alakawa Street, Honolulu, Hawaii, is located in a small strip center that's part of the Costco Iwilei complex; the location is next to a Max's Restaurant.

 In February 2017, MGI signed a development agreement with the Blue Star Food Corporation in Vietnam to establish at least 12 Yellow Cab stores around the country.

+Location

+Yellow Cab Pizza currently operates 159 branches in the Philippines and numbers in overseas, including branches in Cambodia, China, Oman, Qatar, Saudi Arabia, Singapore (closed after March 2025), the United Arab Emirates, the United States, and Vietnam.